Nitrofurantoin: Pregnancy

-Nitrofurantoin is pregnancy category B in the United States and pregnancy category A in Australia.
+Nitrofurantoin is pregnancy category A in Australia.
 It is one of the few drugs commonly used in pregnancy to treat UTIs.
-It however should not be used in late pregnancy due to the potential risk of hemolytic anemia in the newborn.
+There is a potential risk of hemolytic anemia in the newborn when used near time of delivery.
 Newborns of women given this drug late in pregnancy had a higher risk of developing neonatal jaundice.

 Evidence of safety in early pregnancy is mixed as of 2017.
 The American College of Obstetricians and Gynecologists states that while they can be used in the first trimester other options may be preferred.
 They remain a first line treatment in the second trimester.
 A 2015 meta analysis found no increased risk from first trimester use in cohort studies that was a slight increase of malformations in case control studies.

-Available forms

-There are two formulations of nitrofurantoin: